anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 toolchains in a few commands :cite:p:`cicdtoolchainsinafewcommands` to run this Conformance Test Suite.

-See :cite:p:`refarch1` for more details.
+See Cloud Infrastructure Reference Architecture managed by OpenStack :cite:p:`refarch1` for more details.

 Test Case traceability
 ~~~~~~~~~~~~~~~~~~~~~~